Ditofry/Ditofry.github.io/_drafts/2015-08-08-indie-game-dev-getting-started.md

 ---
 layout: post
-title:  "Bitwise"
+title:  "getting into game dev"
-categories: code
+categories: code tutorial opinion gaming
 ---

-# To bitwise, or not to bitwise?
-I do love me some bitwise.
+# It will make you a better coder